maryjohnben/life-below-water-personal-browser-app/README.md

 - user login
 - user signup
 - search for volunteer opportunities
-- Locations available near the user to help with the Susttainable Development goal
+- locations available near the user to help with the Susttainable Development goal
 - signup for volunteer tasks
 - track progress
 - home page
 - profile page

-The current app in the development process is going to be browser based and will utilizeb the following technologies and will be developed using Test Driven Development:
+The current app in the development process is going to be browser based and will utilize the following technologies and will be developed using Test Driven Development:
 - ReactJS
 - NextJS
 - NodeJS